Medical

 Factors That May Preclude Surgery

-Percentage of mesothelioma patients who are surgical candidates
+Estimated percentage of pleural mesothelioma patients who may be surgical candidates

 The Importance of Staging